RobinBaines/OOO3/README.md

     When there are no SQs meeting the above criterion switch to another SO which is referenced by the last SO.
 	This results in a sort of declamation of related qualities:

-		SOs RandomSQs based on 314 qualitites and starting with index = 228 2025-02-04 15:00:00.000 MeetBakkeveen : Event
+		SOs RandomSQs based on 314 qualities and starting with index = 228 2025-02-04 15:00:00.000 MeetBakkeveen : Event
 		2025-02-04 16:31:10.011 Quality Nida = sitting
 		2025-02-03 14:00:00.000 MeetSiena : Event